hambaga/phinguyen.io/content/mighty-mighty-memoization/index.md

 The next day, you realize that you need to make some chairs. **So, would you go to the blacksmith and ask for another hammer, or do you just use the one he already made for you?**

-That is what memoization is all about.
+That is what memoization is all about, plain and simple.
 If you don't fancy metaphors, you can checkout the [wikipedia definition](https://en.wikipedia.org/wiki/Memoization) here.

 Let's start with a simple Javascript example:
 ```js